Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps

 In this paper, we work in Lurie's framework of stable $\infty$-categories~\cite{Lu11, L-HA}, which is very well suited for doing homological algebra in the symmetric monoidal context.
-In particular we will work over the (derived) $(\infty,1)$-category $\hkmod$ of chain complexes over a commutative unital ring $k$.
-It should be noted that in characteristic zero, one can use CDGA's instead of $E_\infty$-algebras which allows to have (model) categories interpretation of all our results in the spirit of~\cite{G, GTZ, GTZ2}.
+In particular, we will work over the (derived) $(\infty,1)$-category $\hkmod$ of chain complexes over a commutative unital ring $k$.
+(In section \ref{S:operad}, we briefly recall notions of $(\infty, 1)$-categories, $\infty$-operads and in particular the $E_n$-operad and its algebras and their modules.)
+It should be noted that in characteristic zero, one can use CDGA's instead of $E_\infty$-algebras which allows us to have (model) categories interpretation of all our results in the spirit of~\cite{G, GTZ, GTZ2}.

-\begin{ack*} The authors would like to thank the Max-Planck-Institut f\"ur Mathematik in Bonn, which hosted the three of us while part of this project was being done.
-The first author would also like to thank the Einstein Chair at CUNY for their invitation as well as Kevin Costello, John Francis and Hiro-Lee Tanaka for many helpful discussions. \end{ack*}
+\begin{ack*} The authors\footnote{the first author was partially supported by the ANR Grant HOGT} would like to thank the Max-Planck-Institut f\"ur Mathematik in Bonn, which hosted them while part of this project was being done.
+The first author would also like to thank the Einstein Chair at CUNY for their invitation.
+The third author is partially supported by the NSF grant DMS-1309099.
+We also would like to thank Damien Calaque, Kevin Costello, John Francis and Hiro-Lee Tanaka for many helpful discussions, and Jim Stasheff for useful comments on an earlier draft of this paper. \end{ack*}

 \textbf{Conventions and notations:} \begin{enumerate} \item We use \emph{homological grading}, emphasizing the geometric dimension of the chains on mapping spaces.
 In particular, unless otherwise stated, differential will lower the degree by one.
 We will write $\hkmod$ for the $(\infty,1)$-category of chain complexes of $k$-modules and $\otimes$ for tensor products over the ground ring $k$.